mongodb/docs-commandline-tools/source/includes/fact-compressors-option-desc.rst

-Specify the compression algorithm used between the MongoDB server and
+Specifies the compression algorithm used between the MongoDB server and
 |tool-binary|.
-You can specify one or more of these values for the
+You can use one or more of these values for the
 ``--compressors`` option:

 - ``snappy``